nMPyC/nmpyc/docs/source/example/heatpump.rst

 thermal time constant of the room                             :math:`\tau_G`     260          :math:`s`
 ============================================================ ================  ============  ================

-Thus first of all we have to implement the outside temperature in the code to define oure system dynamics.
+First, we have to implement the outside temperature in the code to define our system dynamics.

 .. code-block:: python